giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/multi-account/_index.md

 - Cloud provider account/subscription credentials are specified on the (Giant Swarm) **organization level**.

-- Cloud provider credentials are **immutable**.
-Once specified on an organization, cloud provider credentials cannot be modified or deleted.
-In order to switch to new cloud provider credentials you'll have to create a new organization and migrate to new clusters owned by that organization.
+- Cloud provider credentials are __immutable__ Once specified in an organization, cloud provider credentials can't be modified or deleted.
+In order to switch to new cloud provider credentials, you'll have to create a new organization and migrate to new clusters owned by that organization.

-- If an organization does not yet have provider credentials configured but already has workload clusters, these clusters are run in the default workload cluster account.
-Setting credentials for this organization does not affect the workload clusters created already.
+- If an organization doesn't yet have provider credentials configured but already has workload clusters, these clusters are run in the default workload cluster account.
+Setting credentials for this organization doesn't affect the workload clusters created already.

 ## Get started